 Pressing this pushbutton will open the "Trigger" menu, where Auto, Normal, Single (sweep triggering) can be selected.
 Choosing "Slope" will allow trigger on any signal shape.
-For video signals select "Video" and press the FILTER pushbutton [21] in order to find a choice of special trigger modes for composite video signals.
+For video signals select "Video" and press the FILTER pushbutton (21) in order to find a choice of special trigger modes for composite video signals.

 In digital mode also "Logic" will be offered, allowing trigger on logic signals.
 The explanations can be found in: FILTER [21] and SOURCE [22].

-The pushbuttons MODE [20], FILTER [21] and SOURCE [22] refer to the trigger unit.
-In XY mode these pushbuttons are without effect as XY displays are untriggered.
+In XY mode the pushbuttons MODE (20), FILTER (21) and SOURCE (22) are disabled as there is no triggering in XY mode.